-Named for the time of year when the howls of wolves frequently reverberate through the cold midwinter air.
-Although it used to be believed that wolves howled due to hunger, howling is a way for the pack to communicate across long distances and can be a way of conveying information such a wolf’s location, position of prey, and warnings about other predators.
+Named for the time of year when the howls of wolves carry through the cold midwinter air.
+Although it used to be believed that wolves howled due to hunger, howling is a way for the pack to communicate across long distances and can be a way of conveying information such as a wolf’s location, the position of prey, and warnings about other predators.

 Alternative names: Spirit Moon • Old Moon

 Named for the time of year when winter storms often bring heavy snowfall.
-Regionally harsh weather conditions made hunting very difficult for certain tribes.
+Blizzards and harsh weather conditions made hunting difficult for tribes that lived in the north.

 Alternative names: Hunger Moon • Bone Moon • Bear Moon

-Named for the time of year when the frozen ground thaws and life begins to stir in the soil.
-The robins have returned, and birds pluck abundant earthworms.
-Other types of worms and grubs are emerging from their winter hideouts such as tree bark.
-The northernmost tribes dubbed this the Crow Moon when the cawing crows announced the end of winter’s cold grasp.
-Settlers also called it the Sap Moon to mark the tapping of maple trees.
+Named for the time of year when life begins to stir in the thawing soil.
+The robins have returned, and birds gorge themselves on abundant earthworms.
+Other types of worms and grubs are emerging from tree bark and other winter hideaways.

 Alternative names: Crow Moon • Sugar Moon • Eagle Moon • Sap Moon • Lenten Moon